 Ryan Sfreddo is Managing Director of Investor Relations for Red Stone Equity Partners, LLC, and is responsible for the structuring, marketing and closing tax credit investments for the firm’s institutional clients.
 Prior to joining Red Stone, Ryan was a Managing Director of Centerline Capital Group (f/k/a Related Capital Company) where he oversaw its tax credit fund management business consisting of structuring, marketing and closing its institutional tax credit investment funds.
 Since 2002, Ryan has played a significant role in raising more than $5 billion of institutional equity for tax credit investment funds.
 Prior to 2002, Ryan was responsible for the acquisition of properties financed with Low Income Housing Tax Credits and/or Historic Tax Credits, having directly participated in the structuring, negotiating, and closing of more than 200 real estate transactions, resulting in more than $1 billion of net equity investment and the creation and/or preservation of more than 25,000 residential apartment units.
 Ryan received a Bachelor of Science degree, summa cum laude, with concentrations in both Finance and Pre-Medical Studies, from Boston College.

-Victoria Spielman joined the Affordable Housing Tax Credit Coalition (AHTCC) as its Executive Director in 2005.
-Ms. Spielman is responsible for the day-to-day operations of the 135+-member organization as well as an integral part of the legislative outreach team.
+Victoria Spielman joined the Affordable Housing Tax Credit Coalition in 2005 recently transitioning from executive director to director of operations..
+Ms. Spielman is responsible for the day-to-day operations of the 160+-member organization as well as an integral part of the legislative outreach team.
 Ms. Spielman works to educate members of Congress on the importance of the Housing Credit and its role in creating jobs and strengthening families and neighborhoods through safe and stable housing.
 Prior to joining AHTCC, Ms. Spielman was a Legislative and Policy Analyst at the National Council of State Housing Agencies.